 In Eq.~\eqref{eq:Boltzmann_eq_t}, the equation of state for sterile neutrinos $w_{\nu_s}$ depends upon $m_{\nu_s}$, and it could {\it a priori} also be a function of time. $w_{\nu_s}$ ranges between zero for nonrelativistic particles when $m_{\nu_s} \sim \Lambda$ to $1/3$ for relativistic ones, when $m_{\nu_s} \sim 0$.
 This is confirmed by Fig.~\ref{fig:eos_vs_a_m} (left), which shows the present-day $w_{\nu_s}$ computed via Eq.~\eqref{eq:rho_P_omega_def} as a function of $m_{\nu_s}$.
 We find that a good fitting formula is \be w_{\nu_s} (\tilde{x}) \simeq \left\{ \right. \ee respectively for the vector and scalar mediator, where $\tilde{x} \equiv m_{\nu_s} / \Lambda \in [0, 1]$.

-The $\nu_s$ equation of state turns out to be time-independent, to a good approximation, as displayed in Fig.~\ref{fig:eos_vs_a_m} (right).
-It can be shown that the time-independence is exact whenever the scale factor has a simple power law behavior, $a(t) = t^p$, because in that case the integrals in Eq.\ (\ref{eq:rho_P_omega_def}) factorize to the form $\rho_i = F(t)\hat\rho_i(p)$ and $P_i = F(t)\hat P_i(p)$ such that the time-dependence cancels in their ratio.
-Since most of the ghost fluid production takes place while the universe is approximately matter dominated, this analytic behavior is realized by the full numerical solution.
+The $\nu_s$ equation of state turns out to be time independent, to a good approximation, as displayed in Fig.~\ref{fig:eos_vs_a_m} (right).
+It can be shown that the time independence is exact whenever the scale factor has a simple power law behavior, $a(t) = t^p$, because in that case the integrals in Eq.\ (\ref{eq:rho_P_omega_def}) factorize to the form $\rho_i = F(t)\hat\rho_i(p)$ and $P_i = F(t)\hat P_i(p)$ such that the time dependence cancels in their ratio.
+Since most of the ghost fluid production takes place while the Universe is approximately matter dominated, this analytic behavior is realized by the full numerical solution.

 It is convenient to recast the Boltzmann equations \eqref{eq:Boltzmann_eq_t} in dimensionless form, with $y=a^3$ playing the role of time, \bea {d\Omega_{\phi}\over dy} &+& {4\over 3y}\Omega_{\phi} = -{ \epsilon_\rho\over y \hat H(y) }\,,\nn\\ {d\Omega_{\nu_s}\over dy} &+& {1+w_{\nu_s}\over y}\Omega_{\nu_s} = {\epsilon_\rho\over y \hat H(y) }\,,\nn\\ \hat H(y) &=& \sqrt{\Omega_{\Lambda} + \Omega_m/y + \Omega_g(y)}\,, \eea and $\epsilon_\rho \equiv \Gamma_\rho/(3 H_0 \rho_{\rm crit})$.
 Evidently, in the limit of massless $\nu_s$, $w_{\nu_s} = 1/3$ and the net contribution $\Omega_{g} (y) =\Omega_{\phi} (y) + \Omega_{\nu_s} (y)$ remains exactly zero, as expected.